 How Geothermal Works

 Geothermal heating and cooling systems are the most efficient and environmentally friendly systems on the market today.
 These systems work differently than conventional systems by taking advantage of the sun’s solar energy that is absorbed and stored by the earth.
-At a depth of 20 feet the ground maintains a fairly constant temperature of ranging from 45 to 77 degrees F depending on your region of the United States.
+Below is a great 2 minute video produced by NYSERDA; How It Works: Ground Source Heat Pumps